Observing Double White Dwarfs with the Lunar GW Antenna: Results

 \subsection{Extragalactic population}

 For the extragalactic population the fraction of the systems that can't be elaborated is $\approx 8\%$ of the population.
-Given the estimation of the SN Ia rate obtained in sec.~\ref{subsec:EXTRA_pop} associated with a local rate density of $30.8$ SN Mpc$^{-3}$ (100 y)$^{-1}$, it is expected to observe 1 or 2 SN events in a 10\,Mpc radius during the 10 years observational period.
+Given the estimation of the SN Ia rate obtained in Sect.~\ref{subsec:EXTRA_pop} associated with a local rate density of $30.8$ SN Mpc$^{-3}$ (100 y)$^{-1}$, it is a priori expected to observe 1 or 2 SN events in a 10\,Mpc radius during the 10 years observational period.

-The detection and localization performances are presented for the two merging scenarios in figure \ref{fig:extra_postanalysis_megafigure}; the two upper plots are analogous to the ones presented in fig.~\ref{fig:post-analysis-megafigure} for the galactic population.
-It's clear that in the Roche scenario the majority of the events are not detectable; this changes considering the contact scenario, in which also very high SNR are possible.
+The detection and localization performances are presented for the two merging scenarios in figure \ref{fig:F7}; the two upper plots are analogous to the ones presented in fig.~\ref{fig:F6} for the Galactic population.
+It's clear that in the Roche scenario the majority of the events are not detectable; this changes considering the contact scenario, in which also very high S/N are possible.
 The lower plots represent the relative and absolute abundance of observable sources as a function of the distance, for the two scenarios.
-This representation is useful in order to normalize the test population (500 times higher than the real) to the actual rates.
-For each scenario and for a set of 8 SNR thresholds between 3 and 10 are shown two quantities: the colored uniform line, relative to the left vertical scale, shows the percentage of systems that are detectable given the SNR threshold within the reported distance.
-The dashed lines represent the total absolute number of detections given the SNR thresholds within the reported distance, and are obtained by multiplying the percentage of detected systems by the previously found rates, accounting for the mission duration and the incompleteness factor.
-It can be seen as in the Roche scenario this value saturates quite early at low values, indicating that observable events with these conditions are not expected.
-On the contrary, the contact scenario predict $\mathcal{O}(10)$ detectable events, and the total number appears to be not saturated yet at 30\,Mpc, hinting at the possibility to observe events even further.
+This representation is useful in order to normalize the test population (500 times larger than the real) to the actual rates.
+For each scenario and for a set of 8 S/N thresholds between 3 and 10 are shown two quantities: the colored uniform line, relative to the left vertical scale, shows the percentage of systems that are detectable given the S/N threshold within the reported distance.
+The dashed lines represent the total absolute number of detections given a S/N thresholds within the reported distance, and are obtained by multiplying the percentage of detected systems by the previously found rates, accounting for the mission duration and the incompleteness factor.
+In the Roche scenario this value saturates quite early at low values, indicating that observable events with these conditions are not expected.
+On the contrary, for a ten years observational period the contact scenario predicts a total $10 \pm 3\text{(stat)}\pm 2\text{(sys)}$ detectable events for a S/N threshold of 8, and the total number is not saturated yet at 30\,Mpc, hinting at the possibility to observe events even further.
 It is thus extremely prominent to better characterize the expected physics of the merging, and in particular the merging frequency, as this is the main parameter that determines the observability of the merging DWD given the operative frequency window of LGWA.